yazan837/chalhoub_croup/README.md

 note : please make sure you have installed the lastest version of android studio on your device.

+note : this code contain three branches :
+[]: # Branch: master :contain the main code
+[]: # Branch: profile :contain the profile page
+[]: # Branch: product-branch :contain the products page

+you can switch between them by using command :
+[]: # Command: git checkout profile
+[]: # Command: git checkout product-branch

 1 clone the project by running the following command:

 `git clone https://github.com/yazan837/chalhoub_croup.git`